La Femme Boudoir Photography

 The Morning of the Session

-The morning of the boudoir session, my makeup artist and I will meet her at our shoot location or at my studio.
-We’ll look over the outfits she brought so we can get a good idea of how we want her hair styled, as well as her makeup, and then the makeup artist will get right to it.
-I know that some photographers provide champagne or other alcoholic refreshments for the makeup chair, but I don’t.
-I don’t feel that it’s necessary, and drinking can also make someone’s face and eyes look more tired than awake.
+The morning of the boudoir session, my makeup artist and I will meet her at our shoot location.
+The studio is the other location where it's going down!
+We'll look over the outfits she brought so we can get a good idea of how we want her hair styled, as well as her makeup, and then the makeup artist will get right to it.
+I know that some photographers provide champagne or other alcoholic refreshments for the makeup chair, but I don't.
+I don't feel that it's necessary, and drinking can also make someone's face and eyes look more tired than awake.
 I want my clients to look and feel their best throughout the session, and I prefer to use conversation to lighten the air instead of alcohol or other substances.
-If she insists on bringing some, I let her know all the things I feel, and if she still wants to, then hey that’s fine with me!
+If she insists on bringing some, I let her know all the things I feel, and if she still wants to, then hey, that's fine with me!

 Once the makeup artist is done